Updated March 17, 2023

 The first thing that happens is that the first expression is evaluated.
 Regardless of its outcome, this conditional expression is then evaluated.
 This expression defines some truth.
 If it evaluates to true or non-zero, then the statement is executed.

-After the statement has executed, the loop expression is evaluated but again, only if the statement was executed.
+After the statement has been executed, the loop expression is evaluated only if the statement was executed.
 After the loop expression, the conditional expression is always executed to determine whether to execute the statement again.

 How for Loop Works in C?

 - The initialization declaration is executed just once.

 - After that, the conditional expression can be examined.
 If the test expression is false (0), for loop is ended.
 However, if the conditional expression is true (nonzero), codes within the body of for loop are performed, and the update expression is updated.

 - This technique repeats before the test expression can be false.

 - The for loop is usually applied if the quantity of iterations is well known.

 - To find out more on conditional expression (once test expression is examined to nonzero (true) and 0 (false))

 The most powerful iteration statement, but potentially also a source of bugs.
 Let’s get the loop variable initialized first.